vitwit/getmeanapp/README.md

 # getmeanapp
-Get your plug and play app ready in minutes
+Get your plug and play app in minutes